 - Talk openly about money with your kids.
 Communicate your values and experiences with money.
 Encourage them to ask you questions, and be prepared to answer them – even the tough ones.
-See this list of eight ways to talk openly with your kids about saving money
+S

 - Explain the difference between needs and wants, the value of saving and budgeting and the consequences of not doing so.